Franchising: Turkey

 Franchising is a sui generis contract which bears the characteristics of several explicitly regulated contracts such as; agency, sales contract and so forth.
 The regulations concerning these kinds of contracts in Turkish Commercial Code and in Turkish Code of Obligations are applied to franchising.
-Franchising is described in doctrine and has several essential components such as; the independence of the franchisee from the franchisor, the use of know-how and the uniformity of product and services, standard use of the brand and logo, payment of a royalty fee, increasement of sales by the franchisee and continuity.
+Franchising is described in doctrine and has several essential components such as; the independence of the franchisee from the franchisor, the use of know-how and the uniformity of product and services, standard use of the brand and logo, payment of a royalty fee, increase of sales by the franchisee and continuity.

 Franchising may be for a determined or undetermined period of time.
 The undetermined one can only be annulled either by a notice before a reasonable amount of time or by a just cause.
 The franchising agreement with a determined time period ends within the end of the time period if not specified otherwise in the agreement.
 However, termination based on just cause is also foreseen for franchising agreement with a determined time period.